developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/about/index.md

  * **bpp** sets the bits-per-pixel for a monochromatic image.
 * Added `ScannerConfig.DecoderParams.I2of5` decoder parameter:
  * **febraban** can enable or disable insertion of special "check" characters in the transmitted data stream of Interleaved 2 of 5 barcodes that are of length 14 and meet specific Febraban criteria.
+* **Support for Presentation mode** activates continuous scene detection; scanning begins upon motion detection without a trigger press.
+Supports the following parameters:
+ * enum `SceneDetectionQualifier` under `ScannerConfig` acts as a qualifier for starting scene detection when Presentation is selected as Aim Type.
+ * Reader parameter `sceneDetectionQualifier` in `ScannerConfig.ReaderParams.ReaderSpecific.ImagerSpecific` activates the Presentation mode of scanning based on a Scene Detection Qualifier.
+ * enum `AimType` in `ScannerConfig` Presentation option enables this mode.
 * Added a `ScannerConfig.MultiBarcodeParams` parameter:
  * `instantReporting` can enable or disable instantaneous reporting of unique barcodes.
 Enabling this parameter ignores the value of `multiBarcodeParams.barcodeCount` param and reports the scanned data to the user instantaneously, without waiting until the end of the scanning session.
 * Added support for Bluetooth scanner DS8178: